Philippines evacuates 30, including infant, from virus-hit Wuhan

-MANILA (Reuters) - Thirty Filipinos returned to the Philippines on Sunday from Wuhan City in China’s Hubei province, the epicenter of a coronavirus outbreak that has killed more than 800 in the mainland, the Department of Foreign Affairs (DFA) said.
+MANILA, Feb 9 (Reuters) - Thirty Filipinos returned to the Philippines on Sunday from Wuhan City in China’s Hubei province, the epicentre of a coronavirus outbreak that has killed more than 800 in the mainland, the Department of Foreign Affairs (DFA) said.

 Twenty-nine adults and an infant flew on a chartered flight arranged by the foreign affairs and health departments which landed in Clark Air Base, located about 40 miles northwest of the capital, Manila.